 Unless retained for investigative purposes, the Licensee shall erase or otherwise destroy videos after the 30-day retention period.

-Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements transporting Marijuana and Marijuana Products for home delivery shall ensure that all vehicles used for deliveries are staffed with a minimum of two Marijuana Establishment Agents.
+Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements transporting Marijuana and Marijuana Products for home delivery shall ensure that all vehicles used for deliveries are staffed with a minimum of two Marijuana Establishment Agents.
 At least one Marijuana Establishment Agent shall remain with the vehicle at all times that the vehicle contains Marijuana or Marijuana Products.

-All Marijuana Establishment Agents acting as delivery employees of a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall have attended and successfully completed Responsible Vendor Training in accordance with 935 CMR 500.105(2)(b) prior to making a delivery, which shall include, but may not be limited to, training on:
+All Marijuana Establishment Agents acting as delivery employees of a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement must have attended and successfully completed Responsible Vendor Training Basic Core Curriculum and Delivery Core Curriculum courses in accordance with 935 CMR 500.105(2)(b) prior to making a delivery.

-Safely conducting deliveries;

-Safe cash handling practices;

-Strategies for de-escalating potentially dangerous situations;

-Collecting and communicating information to assist in investigations;

-Procedures for checking identification;

-Indications of impairment;

-Notification to Consumers of use of mandatory recording devices; and

-Such other areas of training determined by the Commission to be included in a Responsible Vendor Training Program.

 A Marijuana Establishment Agent shall document and report any unusual discrepancy in inventory to the Commission and the local Law Enforcement Authorities in which the establishment is licensed within 24 hours of the discovery of such a discrepancy.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall report to the Commission and local law enforcement any vehicle accidents, diversions, losses, or other reportable incidents that occur during transport immediately and, under no circumstances, more than 24 hours of becoming aware of any accidents, diversions, losses, or other reportable incidents.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall report to the Commission and local law enforcement any vehicle accidents, diversions, losses, or other reportable incidents that occur during transport immediately and, under no circumstances, more than 24 hours of becoming aware of any accidents, diversions, losses, or other reportable incidents.

-The following individuals shall have access to Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement operations and vehicles, including video recordings:
+The following individuals shall have access to Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement operations and vehicles, including video recordings:

 Representatives of the Commission in the course of responsibilities authorized by

 M.G.L. c.
-94G or 935 CMR 500.000;
+94G or 935 CMR 500.000: Adult Use of Marijuana;

 Representatives of other state agencies acting within their jurisdiction; and